-What Can a Handyman Do in Jefferson in Jefferson County, Kentucky?
+What Can a Handyman Do Without a License in Jefferson in Jefferson County, Kentucky?

 In Kentucky, there is no single statewide "handyman license" or general contractor license that applies everywhere; instead, contractor licensing is primarily handled at the city/county (local) level, while certain skilled trades (electrical/HVAC) are licensed by the state.
 In Jefferson County (Louisville Metro area), you should expect local contractor registration and permitting even for small handyman-type jobs, and you cannot perform regulated trade work (especially electrical/HVAC) without the proper state/local credentials.
 Kentucky does not have a clearly defined statewide dollar-threshold "handyman exemption" that substitutes for local contractor registration—job/permit thresholds are set locally by the permitting authority.